venusang/des-12/README.md

 # des-12

-Another Rapid Prototype made from scratch with HTML, CSS, JavaScript

-This prototype was built to demo proposed features and design improvements to an existing internal web-based application.
+This prototype was designed and developed to demonstrate the live-interaction involved when User edits  existing assessment content.

-This prototype is not database driven and the code is static.

-Users are welcome to experience this prototype at http://missdemilo.com/cs/des-12/.
+The content used for this prototype is real content that could be used for student assessments.

+My Role:
+- UI and UX Design
+- Front-End Developer

+Technologies Used:
+- HTML
+- CSS
+- JavaScript

+Packages Used:
+- Bootstrap